jbossdemocentral/generic-demo-template/README.md

 own awesome demo to convince your friends, team and boss that your project is exactly what the doctor ordered?

-This template will provide the tools to setup simple, conisstent and easily repeatable demo projects like those found on [JBoss Demo Central](https://jbossdemocentral.github.io).
+This template will provide the tools to setup simple, consistent and easily repeatable demo projects like those found on [JBoss Demo Central](https://jbossdemocentral.github.io).